YuHao-Tian/finance_dashboard/README.md

 You have to request your own Finnhub api and Apache Vantage vpi for fetching real market data.
 For Finnhub api: https://finnhub.io/dashboard
-For Apache Vantage vpi: https://www.alphavantage.co/support/#api-key
+For Apache Vantage api: https://www.alphavantage.co/support/#api-key